Наши волонтёры ещё не перевели данную статью на Русский. Присоединяйтесь к нам и помогите сделать эту работу!

 <h1>, which is nearly off the screen!
 You could try clicking on the

-<h1>and unchecking the applied declarations to find out which one is causing the problem.
+<h1>in the developer tools inspector and then unchecking the checkboxes next to the CSS declarations shown in the rules panel to find out which one is causing the problem.

 <img>is supposed to be floated down and to the right so it sits to the right of some of the text, but it isn't — it's directly above all of the text.